Mazatlan Travel Guide

 Mexico is a great place to shop for diamonds because the gems can be purchased here tax-free.
 The best place to seek out jewellery is Mazatlán's Golden Zone (Zona Dorada) tourist area.
 The streets of the Golden Zone are a paradise for greedy shoppers, where jewellery, designer clothes, seashell souvenirs and almost anything else imaginable can be found within the tiny boutiques and vast emporiums.
 The Mazatlán Arts and Crafts Center is a treasure-trove of handmade goods.
 Wandering the Central Market in Old Mazatlán is a colourful shopping experience, with busy street food stalls under bright umbrellas in front of little stores selling a hodge-podge of crafts, clothing and novelties.
 Away from the sea, on the Avenida de los Deportes, is a large shopping mall, La Gran Plaza, which has a supermarket stocking essentials.
 Shops generally open from around 10am and stay open until late.

 Shrimp in every guise is the mainstay of Mazatlán restaurants.
 A favourite spot for tasting this tempting crustacean is the tourist-oriented El Shrimp Bucket on Olas Altas, the original of the chain of restaurants that has proliferated throughout Mexico.
 Great cuisine here is not confined to shrimp, however: Asian and Italian restaurants abound, along with some superb authentic Mexican eateries.
 Favourites among these include Cenaduria El Túnel, near the Angela Peralta Theatre, famed for its chicken gorditas and the best pozole (pork stew) in town.
-Copa de Leche is a popular restaurant, with lovely views, where you can dine while listening to the waves washing onto the shore.
-There is a fairly good choice of dining options around the Plazuela Machado, including the upmarket al fresco Pedro y Lola and the Beach Burger, reputedly offering the best hamburgers in Mazatlán.
+There is a fairly good choice of dining options around the Plazuela Machado, including the upmarket al fresco Pedro y Lola.
 For a quick snack opt for a hotdog or taco from a street stall, or find a cheap meal at the Central Market where a few restaurants offer inexpensive daily specials.

 Mazatlán, like any busy seaside resort, has a lively nightlife with a plethora of dance, live music and drinking venues.
 Extremely popular are Mexican fiesta theme parties that are organised by the larger hotels.
 Most of the nightclubs and popular pubs are to be found in the Zona Dorada, offering a variety of music from chilled piano playing to lively local mariachi groups.
 One of the favourites for locals, offering sizzling Latin beats, is Mundo Bananas, on Avenue Camaron Sabalo.
 The young crowd tend to favour the Fiesta Land complex at the southern end of the Zona Dorada, which is packed with restaurants and lively clubs like Bora-Bora and Valentinos.
 Those whose tastes run to other than dancing will find plenty of sports bars, karaoke bars, cocktail bars, and brew houses in which to spend a fun, social evening.